-Horace Gordon Hutchinson (1859 - 1932) was a British journalist and author of over 50 books ranging from golf, cricket, fishing, tennis and natural history to mysticism.
+Horace Gordon Hutchinson (1859 - 1932) was a British journalist and author of over 50 books on topics ranging from golf, cricket, fishing, tennis and natural history to mysticism.

 Big Game Shooting by H G Hutchinson (1905) is a comprehensive two volume treatise edited by Hutchinson.
 Authors include Abel Chapman, Seton-Karr, C Phillipps-Wolley, C E Radclyffe, H A Bryden and C S Cumberland.
 Free eBook Vol II

-Black Poachers, White Hunters: A Social History Of Hunting In Colonial Kenya by Edward I Steinhart (2005) traces the history of hunting there in the colonial era, describing the British attempt to impose the practices and values of nineteenth-century European aristocratic hunts.
-This both created and enforced an image of African inferiority and subordination.
-Ultimately conservationists came to claim sovereignty over African wildlife, completing the transformation of indigenous hunters into criminal poachers and seeking to eliminate them altogether from the "sportsman's paradise" of Kenya.
+Black Poachers, White Hunters: A Social History Of Hunting In Colonial Kenya by Edward I Steinhart (2005) traces the history of hunting there in the colonial era, describing the British attempt to impose the practices and values of nineteenth-century European hunting.
+This book is written with the modern bias against big game hunting and all things colonial.